Pollens and Diatoms in Forensic Investigation

 Why pollens and diatoms sit together on the NET syllabus

-The NTA bullet pairs pollens and diatoms because both are microscopic, both are recovered by similar microscopy, and both are environmental markers rather than direct evidence of a crime.
+Pollens and diatoms are grouped together because both are microscopic, both are recovered by similar microscopy workflows, and both are environmental markers rather than direct physical evidence of a crime.
 Beyond that, they answer different forensic questions.

 Diatoms answer the question "did this person drown, or were they dumped in water after death?"
 The classical diatom test is built on a single physiological fact: if the victim was alive when submerged, water (with whatever diatoms it contains) was aspirated into the lungs, crossed the alveolar membrane and was distributed by a beating heart into bone marrow and distant organs.
 If the victim was already dead, no circulation, no diatoms in marrow.
 The femur and sternum samples that the test relies on are collected at autopsy under the same SOP that governs viscera in poisoning cases, covered in the book chapter on post-mortem and viscera collection in poisoning.